Donald Trump Claims Social-Media Giants Are Censoring ‘Millions,’ Citing No Proof

 Trump himself has posted tweets that violate Twitter’s terms of service, namely its prohibition against violent threats and bullying.
 Twitter CEO Jack Dorsey and the company have said that the company’s policy takes into account newsworthiness and the public interest in explaining why it hasn’t taken action to suspend or ban Trump from the platform.
 Separately, in March, a U.S. District Court judge ruled that Trump’s blocking of individual accounts on Twitter are unconstitutional.

-Meanwhile, Trump’s attacks on social-media companies may be an attempt to deflect from the current legal problems the president is entangled in.
+Meanwhile, Trump’s attacks on social-media companies seem to be part of an attempt to deflect attention from the current legal problems the president is entangled in.
 Trump and the White House are currently dealing with the aftermath of the guilty plea of Trump’s personal lawyer Michael Cohen to eight felony counts as well as the conviction of former campaign manager Paul Manfort on eight counts of fraud charges.